MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Solutions-task.md

 6. In the right column, under Filter summary, select **Edit**.
 The Edit filters page opens.

-   a.
-Under Edit filters, select **Add filter**.
+7. Under Edit filters, select **Add filter**.
 Here's an example of how to add a filter:

-   b.
+   a.
 In the left box, select **Organization**.

-   c.
+   b.
 In the right box, select a predefined organization, such as **Operations**.

     -- or --

-   c.
+   b.
 In the right box, start typing the name of a manager and then click that name to select this manager's team.

-   * Optionally, you can add another organization filter.
+   c.
+Optionally, you can add another organization filter.
 For example, select **Marketing** in the right box.
 If you do this, the Marketing filter selection is displayed next to your first filter selection (such as Operations) under the selection boxes.

-7. You will soon see the results of this filtering in the form of a chart.
+8. You will soon see the results of this filtering in the form of a chart.
 Before Workplace Analytics displays the chart, you can, optionally, group the people whose behavior you are analyzing.
 You can use any of the available HR attributes to group them by.
 To do this, under Chart display, select **Group by** and then select (for example) **FunctionType**.

-8. To apply the filters and other changes that you've made, select **Apply**:
+9. To apply the filters and other changes that you've made, select **Apply**:

    ![Chart display](../Images/WpA/Tutorials/solutions-task-03.png)

    Workplace Analytics now displays a chart that shows data about the people that you selected by using filters.
 It groups these people by the Group by setting you chose -- in this case, FunctionType.

-9. To select a more precise group of people to include in the program, continue with your analysis.
-Under Select a question to change the view of your chart, Workplace Analytics displays several questions, such as _Which groups attend the highest number of meetings?_
+10. To select a more precise group of people to include in the program, continue with your analysis.
+Under _Select a question to change the view of your chart_, Workplace Analytics displays several questions, such as _Which groups attend the highest number of meetings?_

    Selecting a question displays the answer to the question in the chart.
 By selecting a question that is relevant to the collaboration problem that you want to solve, you see groups of employees who are most likely to exhibit symptoms of that problem.
 Selecting a question also orders the displayed groups by the metric (such as meeting hours, focus hours, or number of meetings) that the question asks about.